OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-aspnet.md

     return new string[] { "Error", "Microsoft Office does not have permission to get Microsoft Graph data on behalf of the current user." };
     ```

+> **Note:** You should only use the `access_as_user` scope to authorize the API that handles the on-behalf-of flow for Office add-ins.
+Other APIs in your service should have their own scope requirements.
+This limits what can be accessed with the tokens that Office acquires.

-1. Replace TODO6 with the following code.
+6. Replace TODO6 with the following code.
 Note:
     * It turns the raw access token received from the Office host into a `UserAssertion` object that will be passed to another method.
     * Your add-in is no longer playing the role of a resource (or audience) to which the Office host and user need access.
 Now it is itself a client that needs access to Microsoft Graph. `ConfidentialClientApplication` is the MSAL “client context” object.
     * The third parameter to the `ConfidentialClientApplication` constructor is a redirect URL which is not actually used in the “on behalf of” flow, but it is a good practice to use the correct URL.
 The fourth and fifth parameters can be used to define a persistent store that would enable the reuse of unexpired tokens across different sessions with the add-in.
 This sample does not implement any persistent storage.